ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-cm.md

 - Coupler (OASIS3-MCT)

 Compared to previous model versions ACCESS-CM2 shows better global hydrological balance, more realistic ocean water properties (in terms of spatial distribution) and meridional overturning circulation in the Southern Ocean but a poorer simulation of the Antarctic sea ice and a larger energy imbalance at the top of atmosphere.
-It has a relatively high equilibrium climate sensivity of 4.7 for doubled CO<sub>2</sub>.
+It has a relatively high equilibrium climate sensivity of 4.7°C for doubled CO<sub>2</sub>.

+[**Citation** [@Bi2020-vj]][ACCESS-CM2-cite] |
+[**Tutorial**][ACCESS-CM2-tute]

 [atmosphere]: ../model_components/atmosphere.md
 [land]: ../model_components/land.md